charmingmel/note-2/README.md

-# Angular2App
+# Note 2 App

+Note 2 app is a simple note taking app built with angular 2 simply to get myself acquainted with Angular 2.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.
+This practice project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.